Let’s travel back in time to the eve of my 25th birthday.

 Get over it, Zara.
 It’s no big deal.
 So you fell?
 It’s a great conversation starter, my confident self told my insecure self.
 (What is youth except being caught in a place of wild self-doubt and unwarranted cockiness at once?).

 I picked up my sore body off the ground, dusted off my muddy skirt, ignored my bleeding knees and strutted back into the party like I belonged.
 I grabbed a beer out of the cooler, even though I detest beer, and fought the urge to gag as the bitter syrupy liquid made its way down my throat.
+It felt out of context in my body.

 “Sissth,” my brother slurred, swaying back and forth like a sailboat tied to a mooring on a windy day.
 “Let me introduth you to Taylorrrr Mallory.”
 We had been at the party for, what, ten minutes?
 How had my brother managed to get completely plastered in ten minutes?